barend-erasmus/simple-cryptocurrency/README.md

 ## How are transactions validated?

-* Signature should be valid.
+* The signature should be valid.
 * According to the ledger, the `from address` needs to have sufficient funds.

 ## Resources